ASIFMUHAMMED756/ResNet-using-PYNQZ2/README.md

 Actual: horse (idx = 7)
 ```
 ## Summary
 In this project we used Tensil to show how to run machine learning (ML) models on FPGA.
-We went through a number of steps to get here, including installing Tensil, choosing an architecture, generating an RTL design, synthesizing the desing, compiling the ML model and finally executing the model using PYNQ.
+We went through a number of steps to get here, including installing Tensil, choosing an architecture, generating an RTL design, synthesizing the desing, compiling the ML model and finally executing the model using PYNQ Z2.